postmanlabs/labs-docs/src/pages/docs/administration/sso/okta.md

 To set up custom SAML application, follow the procedure outlined below:

-After you login to your Okta account, perform the following steps:
+After you sign in to your Okta account, perform the following steps:

 ### Okta - Step 1